-When you think about cocoa butter, your mind likely goes straight to sweet, chocolatey desserts.
-But this is also a common ingredient in skincare products.
+We’re not talking about sweet, chocolatey desserts here.
+Theobroma cacao seed butter (cocoa butter) is a common ingredient in skincare products.
 Even though it’s edible it can be used topically as well.

 Cocoa butter, or also known as theobroma cacao seed butter, is a type of fat that comes from cocoa beans.
 The beans come from the cacao plant.
 Then they’re roasted and pressed to extract the fatty cocoa butter.
 The remainder is ground up and used for cocoa powder.